Want to Win the Pillsbury Bake-Off Contest? Here's What You Need to Know

 When you've created a recipe you love, write it down and make sure that the measurements are perfect and the instructions are crystal clear.
 Double-check that your recipe meets all of the guidelines and restrictions posted in the rules.

-At this point, it's a good idea to give your recipe to a friend and have them make it themselves.
+At that point, it's a good idea to give your recipe to a friend and have them make it themselves.
 This will ensure that you don't skip any steps that could ruin your chances of winning.
-Tweak if your friend has any problems making the recipe.
+Tweak if your recipe tester has any problems making the recipe.

 Finally, double-check your work against the contest's rules again, proofread to ensure you haven't made any typos or mistakes, and make sure your recipe's name is pithy, interesting, and sounds delicious.